 (The Guardian print newspaper didn’t report this, despite a full report on the Guardian website.)

-Glass’s lazy, right-on metrocentric view showed how she and her bien-pensant political class have ignored – and belittled – the genuine concerns of the white working class about east European immigration.
-Labour, with its unconvincing Remain campaign, ignores those concerns at its peril.
+Glass’s lazy, right-on metrocentric view showed how she and her bien-pensant political class had ignored – and belittled – the genuine concerns of the white working class about east European immigration.
+Labour, with its unconvincing remain campaign, ignored those concerns at the risk of losing support.

 ‘The comments I made were inappropriate and I regret them.
 Concerns about immigration are entirely valid and it’s important that politicians engage with them.
 I apologise to the people living in Sawley for any offence I have caused.’

-(Glass was promoted to shadow education minister in June 2016, but resigned two days later.
+Glass was promoted to the post of shadow education minister in June 2016, but resigned two days later.
 She stood down at the 2017 general election, citing the ‘bruising referendum‘ as a major cause.
-It’s unfortunate that rising-star Glass tripped over that ‘bruising’ reality.
-Had she, and her party, been more aware of the genuine concern about EU mass immigration amongst their voters, Glass might still be an MP. )
+It’s unfortunate rising star Glass tripped over that ‘bruising’ reality.
+If she – and her party – had been more aware of the genuine concern about EU mass immigration amongst their voters, Glass might still be an MP.

 23 June 2016